Auto Insurance Industry [Complete Guide]

 The Process of Underwriting

-With all the knowledge of requirements about insurance, what do insurance companies actually do?
+With all the knowledge of requirements about insurance, what do auto insurance companies do?
 Through a process called underwriting, auto insurance companies determine the risk a new applicant poses.
 During underwriting, a company drafts an insurance policy to match the new applicant’s credentials.

 Companies assess risk differently – companies may use similar standards but with varying degrees of severity.
 As a result, your quote can range across multiple insurance companies.